-Perhaps one of the best known Farm-to-Table examples in our area is Inovasi.
+Perhaps one of the best-known Farm-to-Table examples in our area is Inovasi.
 Chef John des Rosiers sources his ingredients for his inventive dishes from local and sustainable farms that he visits himself.
 While it makes for an elegant date night, I’ve seen many families with young children who dine there early.
-To make kids feel even more welcome, there’s a children’s menu featuring handmade pizza, linguini, steak and even good old PB & J but elevated Inovasi-style.
-Children eat FREE Monday-Wednesday with the purchase of an adult entree.
+To make kids feel even more welcome, there’s a children’s menu featuring handmade pizza, linguini, steak, and even good old PB & J but elevated Inovasi-style.
 For an even more laid-back experience, dine there on Tuesdays for their popular Burger Night where you can enjoy dry-aged, locally sourced beef on buttery brioche rolls.
 Gluten-free rolls are available too!
-Once a year, Chef John discounts his entire menu 50% off.
 He’s really doing all that he can to make fine dining accessible to everyone, especially your kids.

 In 2008, the Garden stopped selling bottled water, and in 2011, the Garden expanded its dishwashing and storage areas in order to change from using disposable plates, bowls, and flatware to using reusable chinaware.
 Also in 2011, the Garden began incorporating composting of food scraps and appropriate materials into its café operations.
 With the help of our customers, the Garden was able to divert 38 tons of waste from the landfill in 2013 by composting and recycling.